Description

 Links and References (in order of appearance)

-Bennett, Jane.
-Vibrant Matter: A Political Ecology of Things.
-Durham, NC: Duke University Press, 2009.https://www.dukeupress.edu/vibrant-matter
+Jane Bennett’s book Vibrant Matter: A Political Ecology of Things.
+Durham, NC: Duke University Press, 2009.

 Photographer: Kristie Welsh